morpho-org/bundler3/certora/README.md

 ## Overview

-The Bundler contract enables EOA to call different endopoint contracts onchain as well as grouping several calls in a single bundle.
+The Bundler contract enables an EOA to call different endpoint contracts onchain as well as grouping several calls in a single bundle.
 These calls may themselves reenter the bundler.

 ### Bundler